 - Creating a business model and marketing plan

 - Building and managing a budget

 - Coordinating the production process

 Hooked on Education is designed to give students a better and deeper educational experience by developing community connections, engaging student talents and interests, and personalizing their learning to help each student reach their fullest potential.

-On June 13-14, Fairport Harbor is hosting Students at the Center: A Personalized Learning Symposium, a two-day immersion designed to embed personalized learning techniques and best practices into the fabric of schools in the region and develop collaborative partnerships throughout the state.
-The event, which is being held at Mentor High School’s 16,000 square-foot, state-of-the-art ParadigM Center, will include numerous breakout sessions with practitioners from districts and organizations sharing personal stories of how they are engaged in personalized learning.
-Learn more and register.
+In June 2017, Fairport Harbor hosted Students at the Center: A Personalized Learning Symposium, a two-day immersion designed to embed personalized learning techniques and best practices into the fabric of schools in the region and develop collaborative partnerships throughout the state.
+The event included numerous breakout sessions with practitioners from districts and organizations sharing personal stories of how they are engaged in personalized learning.